Boston College Scholarships (2025–2026)

 How much do families really pay?

-The average family paid about $39,866 after scholarships and grants (NCES).
-Your net price depends on your aid package.
+The average family paid about $39,866 after scholarships and grants (IPEDS/NCES).
+Your actual net price depends on your financial aid package.

 Is there a reciprocity or regional discount?

-No. BC is private and does not participate in state exchange programs like WUE or NEBHE.
+No. Boston College is private and does not participate in programs like WUE or NEBHE.
+However, Massachusetts residents may apply for state-based need grants such as MASSGrant if eligible.

 ✅ Automatic Merit Scholarships